mciach/masserstein/README.md

 ```

 This will install the `masserstein` package for the current user.
-You will also need to have the following packages installed (all availiable on PIP):
+You will also need to have the following packages installed (all availiable on PyPI or via pip):

 * `IsoSpecPy`
 * `numpy`